ClonyPDF home

 Why Bruneian Passport Photos Get Rejected

-• Wrong dimensions — the photo is not a true 40 × 52 mm.
+• Wrong dimensions — the photo is not a true 40 × 52 mm, often cropped to a neighbouring 40 × 50 mm format instead.

-• Head too large — the face fills too much of the frame.
+• Head too large — the face fills too much of the frame and the 6 mm top gap disappears.

 • Old photo — taken more than six months ago.

-• Digital editing issues — filters, beautification, or retouching.
+• Digital editing issues — filters, beautification, portrait blur, or retouching.

-• Blur — low resolution or an out-of-focus capture.
+• Blur or low resolution — below 472 × 614 pixels, or an out-of-focus capture.
+See resolution rules.

 Compliance Notice